Oil sector

 In order to transform Azerbaijan into a modern and robust state with sustainable economic development, National Leader Heydar Aliyev formulated the oil strategy.
 This strategy, integral to the fundamental transformation of future political and economic reforms, facilitated the engagement of foreign investors in the development of Azerbaijan's oil fields.
 Additionally, it encompassed the diversification of transportation routes for crude oil, the efficient management of oil revenues, and ushered Azerbaijan into a new stage of development.

 Under the leadership of National Leader Heydar Aliyev, one of the landmark agreements in Azerbaijan's 20th-century history due to its political, economic and strategic importance - the Agreement on the Joint Development and Production Sharing for the “Azeri” and “Chirag” Fields and the “Gunashli” Field in the Azerbaijani Sector of the Caspian Sea - "The Contract of the Century" was signed on 20 September 1994.
-The $7.4 billion agreement involved 11 international oil companies (AMOCO, BP, McDermott, UNOCAL, SOCAR, Lukoil, Statoil, TPAO, Pennzoil, Ramco, Delta) representing seven countries (Azerbaijan, USA, UK, Russia, Türkiye, Norway and Saudi Arabia) as contractor parties.
+The $7.4 billion agreement involved 11 international oil companies (AMOCO, bp, McDermott, UNOCAL, SOCAR, Lukoil, Statoil, TPAO, Pennzoil, Ramco, Delta) representing seven countries (Azerbaijan, USA, UK, Russia, Türkiye, Norway and Saudi Arabia) as contractor parties.
 They soon established several working structures - the Steering Committee, Azerbaijan International Operating Company (AIOC) and the Advisory Council.
 “The Contract of the Century” was ratified on 12 December 1994 by the Parliament of Azerbaijan.

 Although according to initial evaluations, “Azeri”, “Chirag” fields and the deep-water part of “Gunashli” field had 511 million tons of crude oil, further evaluations set oil reserves at 1 billion tons.